neonsquare/bucklescript-benchmark/README.md

 The main point here is, that a language like Reason defines simple language semantics that _abstract away_ any concrete representation of code and values so that they can later be changed, improved or optimized.
 Automatically.
-Or short: An improved BuckleScript compiler can generate even faster code out of the given Reason example.
+Or short: A future improved BuckleScript compiler can generate even faster code out of the same given Reason example.
 Without changing the code itself.

 ## Where is the price?